to-ton/One-STI/README.md

 ## Description:
 Unlocked hidden grades for unsettled accounts.
->*One STI on default hide grade records for unsettled accounts.*
+>*One STI on default hide grade records for unsettled accounts with due balances.*
->*The point of this project is to reverse engineer it and create a modified version to unlock hidden records.*
+>*The point of this project is to reverse engineer it and create a modified version to unlock those hidden records.*

 *screenshots:*
 <img src=screenshot.png></img>